chelseapower/chelseapower.github.io/_posts/2019-09-16-cleaning_and_crunching_data.markdown

 ### Summary

 After all of the data cleaning and reducing effort, my final results paid off.
-The final sequential neural network model predicts with **100% accuracy!**
+The final sequential neural network model predicts with **100% accuracy!** You can view my jupyter notebook and presentation in my [Git Hub.](https://github.com/chelseapower/dsc-4-final-project-online-ds-pt-011419/)